Fausto1891/ethical-alignment-loop/README.md

 ## Repository structure

-This repository is intended to contain:
+This repository contains or is intended to contain:

 * the full book in PDF format
 * the original pseudocode of the TaoShidō Alignment Loop
 * an explanatory version of the model
-* future Python implementation
+* a future Python implementation
 * examples of possible use cases
 * documentation for researchers, developers, philosophers, and AI safety communities